 Seemingly floating in the crystal waters of the Andaman Sea, Phuket is a mountainous and rocky island.
 The beaches here are harder to reach than in Koh Samui.
 However, the rugged coastline boasts a beautiful collection of small coves and lagoons that make for the perfect secret beach spot.
 The Koh Samui coastline is very gentle and the sloping beaches are accessible in almost all areas.

 The beaches in Phuket are thriving hives of activity.
-Here, the backpackers and travellers who arrive in their thousands every year take to the beaches to enjoy the booming party atmosphere.
+Here, the backpackers and travelers who arrive in their thousands every year take to the beaches to enjoy the booming party atmosphere.
 Particularly on Pa Tong beach, the crowd is lively, raucous and energetic.

 Koh Samui and Phuket both claim some of the world’s most luxurious resorts as well as a range of smaller budget options.
 Phuket is Thailand’s true party island and many of the hotels here are geared more towards hedonistic fun than peaceful charm.
 One of the most popular hotels in Phuket is the gay-owned CC’s Hideaway Hotel, located close to Pa Tong’s nightlife centre.
 Decorated in a traditional Thai style and boasting a large outdoor pool, the hotel is the perfect base from which to be immersed in the lively local culture.